Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 ### Coverage Report Generation

-After every call to `tracker.track_coverage(...)`, the tool automatically stores coverage data in the `./coverage-results/` directory as JSON files.
+After every call to `await tracker.trackCoverage(...)`, the tool automatically stores coverage data in the `./coverage-results/` directory as JSON files.
 You don’t need to manually manage the folder — it’s created and populated automatically.